AshWiji/TigerGraph-MDC-Submission/README.md

 ## Installation

-Please give detailed instructions on installing, configuring, and running the project so judges can fully replicate and assess it.

-This can include:
+Please follow the steps below to access and run our project.

 1. Clone repository to your local machine
-2. Create Schema in Tiger Graph based on Entity Relationship Diagram here: https://lucid.app/lucidchart/c71e9a03-b7f5-42c4-94ea-2e47151c60b3/edit?invitationId=inv_fda602b8-18cf-4157-a747-9c1d4b91e781&page=0_0#
+2. Create Schema in Tiger Graph based on Entity Relationship Diagram here: https://lucid.app/lucidchart/d96baedb-af78-451e-94b0-4280f7f729ec/edit?invitationId=inv_56e1a98e-557b-45a1-be90-a7c8c64a5ca7
 3. Map the data file CSV's located in the "Data" folder to the Nodes and Edges
-4. Copy and Paste the GSQL queries in the GSQL folder into the XXX
+4. Copy and Paste the GSQL queries in the GSQL folder into the Tiger Graph query editor and run them.

 ## Known Issues and Future Improvements

-Explain known liminations within the project and potential next steps.

-## Reflections

-Review the steps you took to create this project and the resources you were provided.
-Feel free to indiciate room for improvement and general reflections.

-## References

-Please give credit to other projects, videos, talks, people, and other sources that have inspired and influenced your project.
+The synthetic data was randomised and as a result it was difficult to show insights for everything.
+Future improvements include having access to real organised crime data.